ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 - [I. Quick Refresher to Machine Learning](#i-quick-refresher-to-machine-learning)
     - [A. Comparative Analysis of Learning Types](#a-comparative-analysis-of-learning-types)
     - [B. Importance of Machine Learning in Real-World Applications](#b-importance-of-machine-learning-in-real-world-applications)
+    - [c.
+Scope of Supervised ,Unsupervised and Rainforcement Machine Learning]

 - [II.
 Supervised Machine Learning](#ii-supervised-machine-learning)
     - [A. Introduction to Supervised Learning](#a-introduction-to-supervised-learning)